What is Plagiarism? – A Comprehensive Guide

 To meet the deadline for submission and to accomplish a lengthy work within a specific timeframe, many students prefer the “copy-paste, and it’s done” trick.

 It happens when someone fails to paraphrase content properly or reference the source accurately.

 Types of Plagiarism

 There are many types of plagiarism, but the following are the most common forms of plagiarism.
 All these four types of plagiarism are common among students.
 These are unacceptable and punishable acts, whether committed intentionally or unintentionally.

 It is a type of plagiarism in which someone copies others’ exact work without rephrasing or editing it and without crediting the source.

 It is the most common type of Plagiarism, and you might have also committed this mistake consciously or unconsciously.
-If someone uses his/her previous work and copy it in the new assignment, it is called self-plagiarism.
+If someone uses his/her previous work and copy it into the new assignment, it is called self-plagiarism.

 For instance: Imagine you have completed a task in the first year of graduation on a specific topic, and you are using the same work in the third year for a similar assignment.
-Self-plagiarism is also classified cheating because you are plagiarising material you have already taken credits for.
+Self-plagiarism is also classified as cheating because you are plagiarising material you have already taken credits for.

-When someone copies the key points or phrases from multiple sources without citing the source, the plagiarised content resembles the source except for a slightly paraphrased content.
+When someone copies the key points or phrases from multiple sources without citing the source, the plagiarised content resembles the source except for slightly paraphrased content.
 This kind of action comes under mashup plagiarism.